Support for York High School

 Check with your employer to see if the have a matching gift program to increase your impact.

-Created in conjunction with York High School and the D205 Communications & Alumni Relations Department, the D205 Foundation is happy to support this program to recognize and celebrate the incredible contributions of York alumni.
+Created in conjunction with York High School and the D205 Communications & Alumni Relations Department, the Foundation 205 is happy to support this program to recognize and celebrate the incredible contributions of York alumni.